beman9/OriginalPortfolio/README.md

 ![](images/LOL_BlueTeamGold.png)

 # [Housing Price Analysis](https://github.com/coltonbehannon/Housing-Price-Analysis-SAS/blob/main/Housing%20Price%20Analysis.pdf)
 * Built several models within SAS to come up with the best framework for estimating the real cost of a home so that no money is left on the table when selling your home.
-This proect was completed using SAS.
+This project was completed using SAS.
 ![](images/SAS_Links.png)